What is osteoporosis and what affects bone density?

 - Gender: Women are at greater risk than men because they have smaller bones and experience a higher rate of bone loss around the time of menopause.

 - Low body weight: If you have a low BMI (body mass weight index) below 19kg/m2 you are

 at greater risk of developing osteoporosis and fractures.

-Some medicines also increase the risk.
-You can find out more by visiting the NOS website or by asking your doctor.
+- Some medicines also increase the risk.
+You can find out more by visiting the ROS website or by asking your doctor.

 When are the crucial times for bone formation?

 It is vitally important to maximise bone strength during childhood, adolescence and early adulthood, when the skeleton is growing.
 ‘Banking’ plenty of bone in these years puts the skeleton in a better position to withstand the bone loss that occurs with advancing age.

 Children can build strong bones by taking plenty of weight-bearing exercise and eating a well-balanced, calcium-rich diet.